AdobeDocs/marketo.en/help/marketo/product-docs/marketo-engage-modern-ux/toggle-switch.md

 ---
 # Toggle Switch {#toggle-switch}

-The Toggle Switch allows you to switch between Marketo's classic interface and the next-gen Marketo Engage experience.
+The Toggle Switch allows you to switch between Marketo's classic interface and the Modern UX.
 It's available in all of the areas highlighted below.

 >[!NOTE]
 >